1. No shooting while someone is down range.

 *inclement weather, power outages, illness, holidays, etc. may cause the hours to change

-2. Rental price is set by the Board and a security deposit is required.
+2. The rental price is set by the Board and a security deposit is required.

 4. Contact the Steward(s) for rental information (availability, etc.) and contracts.

-5. Rifle range will be closed for during all rentals, unless exception is made by renting member.
+5. The Rifle range will be closed during all rentals, unless the renting member makes an exception.

 6. Guests of the renting member shall remain at the pavilion, parking and its immediate area, this rental does not extend to other club areas or uses of the grounds without prior permission from the board or stewards.

-7. Renting member is responsible for the liability of their guests and for any damages to the club by any guests during the rental.
+7. Renting members are responsible for the liability of their guests and for any damage to the club by any guests during the rental.

-1. Hunting/Trapping is allowed on club properties by members and members minor children and grandchildren (members children grandchildren age 18 years or less not yet eligible to apply for adult membership).
+1. Hunting/Trapping is allowed on club properties by members and members minor children and grandchildren (members children grandchildren aged 18 years or less not yet eligible to apply for adult membership).

-2. All hunters must display current hunting ribbons, any applicable badges and must carry current club membership card.
+2. All hunters must display current hunting ribbons, any applicable badges and must carry current club membership cards.
 Ribbons and badges are available at the club house at no charge to members.

 3. NO reserving stands.
 All hunters must sign the map board located near the entrance to the pole barn parking area.
 Signing up for stand locations is on a first come basis, sign up is not to begin before 1 hr. prior to legal shooting hours which is prescribed in the PGC regulations, stand reservation expires at close of legal shooting hours each day.
 Hunters using private stands or blinds shall sign out on the board giving an approximate location.
 Hunters still hunting or small game hunting need not sign on the stand map.